-- Develop reasons for exercising (such as stress release or improved concentration), rather than concentrating only on changing your body shape.
+- Develop reasons for exercising (such as stress release, vitality or improved concentration), rather than concentrating only on changing your body shape.

 Help for body image issues

-If you are feeling depressed about your body, or if you are developing destructive behaviours (like crash dieting, binge eating or compulsive exercising), then professional help is a good idea.
+If your mood is being affected by how you feel about your body, you are noticing that you are overly focused on your body, or if you are developing destructive behaviours (like crash dieting, binge eating or compulsive exercising), then professional help is a good idea.
 There are counsellors and psychologists, trained in the areas of body image, who can help you change negative beliefs and behaviours.

 Where to get help

 - Dietitians Association of Australia Tel.
 1800 812 942

 - Eating Disorders Victoria Helpline Tel.
 (03) 9885 0318 or 1300 550 236

 - Body image is the way you perceive, think and feel about your body.

 - Poor body image is a male problem too, with around half of all men feeling unhappy with their body shape or size.